 Santa Fe, A Day Trip in Photos

-One of the great pleasures of staying in Albuquerque is its proximity to a myriad of worthwhile day-trip excursions.
+One of the great pleasures of visiting Albuquerque is its proximity to a myriad of worthwhile day-trip excursions.
 Most require a car to visit.
-However, due to the development of the New Mexico Rail Runner Express, Santa Fe, one of the best day trips from Albuquerque, can now be reached by a very pleasant commuter train ride.
-Indeed, the train schedules are such that you can hop on a Rail Runner from Albuquerque in the afternoon, arrive in Santa Fe in time to do a couple of hours of sightseeing, have a great meal, and catch a well-timed train home in the evening.
-It is the perfect way to enjoy the urbane and artistic attractions of Santa Fe for an afternoon without worrying about the long drive back to Albuquerque.
+However, due to the development of the New Mexico Rail Runner Express, the city of Santa Fe, one of the best day trips from Albuquerque, can now be reached by a fast and pleasant commuter train ride.
+Indeed, the train schedules are such that you can hop on a Rail Runner from Albuquerque in the afternoon, arrive in Santa Fe in time to do a couple of hours of sightseeing, have a great meal, and catch a well-timed train back to Albuquerque in the evening.
+It is the perfect way to enjoy the urbane attractions of Santa Fe for an afternoon without worrying about the long drive back to Albuquerque.

 What To Do In Santa Fe On Your Day Trip